afan104/571_course/README.md

 ### Session 9: nonlinear MLR with poly()
 Here, we explain how to use nonlinear transformations.
 Most important is the use of poly().
 It is advised since using "raw" coding does not allow you to see significant predictors if not all of the predictors are significant.
 Using poly() creates orthogonal poly predictors, so the predictors' coefficients are jointly independent.
 Meaning, higher order polynomial predictor estimates and p-vals indicate their effect "on top of" the lower poly predictor coefficients. i.e. it allows you to see if higher-order coefficient effects are more effective than lower ones.

-### Session 11, 12, 13 (pt 1): Working-Hotelling Confidence Surface for MLR, base R plotting techniques for 3 predictors (3rd variable: col, cex), interaction terms
+### Session 11, 12, 13 (pt 1): Working-Hotelling Confidence Surface for MLR, base R plotting techniques for 2 predictors (2nd variable: col, cex), interaction terms
 1. WH ci for MLR and example
-2. Visualization of higher order regression - colors (col), point sizes (cex) (Bin values into quantiles and color by each quantile for third predictor)
+2. Visualization of higher order regression - colors (col), point sizes (cex) (Bin values into quantiles and color by each quantile for 2nd predictor)
 3. Interactions "continuous:continuous"
 4. Logit Transformation (0,1) to R
 5. Interactions "categorical:categorical"